mattermost/mattermost/doc/process/overview.md

 ### Community Contributions

 Community members following the Contribution Guidelines might also submit pull requests.
+Pull requests should not disable existing functionality without a Jira ticket, which are opened [via the feature ideas process](http://www.mattermost.org/feature-requests/).

 #### Bug Fixes